Freelance curator, researcher, museum consultant

 PROJECTS

-Current and recent archival and research projects
+Current and recent research and consultancy projects

 STAGING DIFFICULT PASTS: